uob-coms20007/uob-coms20007.github.io/notes/syntax/frontend.md

 Conceptually, the lexer is responsible for taking the input string of characters and turning it into a string of terminal symbols, according the lexical structure of the language.

-If our only goal for the frontend was to check whether a given input string was a valid Microbrew program, then this would be enough.
-However, in reality, whenever the input string is a valid Microbrew program, we want to construct an in-memory representation of its structure so that we can then evaluate (execute) it.
+If our only goal for the frontend was to check whether a given input string was a valid Microbrew program, and this will be your only goal in the week 3 problem sheet, then this would be enough.
+However, to have a working interpreter, whenever the input string is a valid Microbrew program, we want to construct an in-memory representation of its structure so that we can then evaluate (execute) it.

 To build this structured representation of the program, we can't afford to simply forget the names of variables and identifiers- if we want to evaluate the program, it really is important to know which identifier occurs at a particular program point and not only that it is an identifier.
 So, in reality, the lexer actually produces a string of terminal symbols that is annotated with the original variable and identifier names.
 This combination of a terminal symbol optionally annotated with some substring of the program text (e.g. a variable name) is called a __token__, and the optional substring component is called a __lexeme__.